Theoretical Foundations of {\delta}-margin Majority Voting: Literature review

 \section{Literature review}

-In this section, we provide a brief overview of related work in label aggregation in crowdsourcing (Section~\ref{sec:relwork-quality}) and then provide pointers to related work regarding $\delta$-margin voting, in particular (Section~\ref{sec:relwork-delta-margin}).
-To the best of our knowledge, there does not yet appear to be work that focuses on presenting theoretical results for ex-ante cost and quality estimation for $\delta$-margin voting.
+In this section, we offer a concise summary of relevant research in label aggregation in crowdsourcing (Section~\ref{sec:relwork-quality}), followed by references to related work on $\delta$-margin voting (Section~\ref{sec:relwork-delta-margin}), and a discussion of the connection to sequential hypothesis testing (Section~\ref{sec:relwork-sprt}).
+To our knowledge, no prior work provides the combined theoretical toolkit---quality, cost, variance, distributional, and payment analysis---for the $\delta$-margin stopping rule, particularly in the practically important case where worker accuracy is unknown.